pmq20/node-packer/node/doc/api/repl.md

 For advanced line-editors, start Node.js with the environmental variable `NODE_NO_READLINE=1`.
-This will start the main and debugger REPL in canonical terminal settings which will allow you to use with `rlwrap`.
+This will start the main and debugger REPL in canonical terminal settings, which will allow use with `rlwrap`.

-For example, you could add this to your bashrc file:
+For example, the following can be added to a `.bashrc` file:

 ```text
 alias node="env NODE_NO_READLINE=1 rlwrap node"